Crystals from categorified quantum groups

 Ariki's categorification theorem gave a geometric proof that the sum of complexified Grothendieck groups of cyclotomic Hecke algebras $H^{\Lambda}_m$ at an $N$th root of unity over $\C$, taken over all $m\geq 0$, was isomorphic to the highest weight representation $V(\Lambda)$ of $U(\hat{\mathfrak{sl}}_N)$ ~\cite{Ari1}, see \cite{Ari2,Ari3,AM,Mathas} and also \cite{Groj2,LLT}.
 Grojnowski gave a purely algebraic proof of this result, parameterizing the simple $H_m^{\Lambda}$-modules in terms of crystal data of highest weight crystals~\cite{Groj}.

 Brundan and Kleshchev's proof of the cyclotomic quotient conjecture in type $A$ utilized the isomorphism between the graded algebras $\RnuL$ and blocks of the cyclotomic affine Hecke algebra, allowing them to extend Grojnowski's crystal theoretic classification of simples of the ungraded affine Hecke algebra to the graded setting.
-By keeping careful track of the gradings, Brundan and Kleshchev were able to extend Ariki's theorem to the graded setting, thereby proving the cyclotomic quotient conjecture in type $A$, as well as identifying the indecomposable projective modules for $R^{\Lambda}_{\nu}$ with the Kashiwara-Lusztig canonical basis for $V(\Lambda)$.
-Indeed, the algebras $\RnuL$ were originally called cyclotomic quotients in \cite{KL} because they were expected to be graded extensions of the cyclotomic Hecke algebras for all types.
+By keeping careful track of the gradings, they were able to extend Ariki's theorem to the graded setting, thereby proving the cyclotomic quotient conjecture in type $A$, as well as identifying the indecomposable projective modules for $R^{\Lambda}_{\nu}$ with the canonical basis for $V(\Lambda)$.
+Indeed, the algebras $\RnuL$ were originally called cyclotomic quotients in \cite{KL} because they were expected to categorify irreducible highest weight representations of quantum Kac-Moody algebras analogous to the way that cyclotomic Hecke algebras categorify irreducible highest weight representations for type $A$ in the non-quantum setting.
+In this way, these diagrammatically defined cyclotomic quotients can be viewed as graded extensions of the cyclotomic Hecke algebras to all types.

+While there are natural extensions of cyclotomic Hecke algebras of type $A$, namely quotients of affine Hecke algebras of crystallographic type, they do not provide analogous categorification results.
+However, categorification results of a different flavour do exist in types $B$ and $D$, see \cite{VV2,SVV,EK,KM}.

-The study of cyclotomic quotients outside of type $A$ has been hindered by the lack of explicit bases for the algebras $\RnuL$.
+In type $A$ homogeneous cellular bases were constructed~\cite{KR2,BS,HM}.
+However, the study of cyclotomic quotients outside of type $A$ has been hindered by the lack of explicit bases for the algebras $\RnuL$.